June 19-30, 2017

 The Master classes will cover four themes: Sustainability, climate and solar radiation; Nature-based parametric patterns; Performance-based design; Digital fabrication.

-The Design Studios will explore the use of Grasshopper, Ladybug and Diva as creative and technical tools, from simulation to prototyping 3D responsive architectural solutions.
+The Design Studios will explore using Grasshopper, Ladybug, and Diva as creative and technical tools, from simulation to prototyping 3D responsive architectural solutions.

-The summer school is intended for students and professionals from different areas of knowledge – architecture, design, fine arts, engineering, and programming – who are interested in the process of design: from ideation to prototyping.
+The summer school is intended for students and professionals from different areas of knowledge – architecture, design, fine arts, engineering, and programming – who are interested in the design process: from ideation to prototyping.

 Call for extended abstracts closure: February 6, 2017

 Abstract Acceptance Notification: March 6, 2017